The best business ideas don’t come from the entrepreneurs who are focusing their efforts on becoming the next Gates, Zuckerberg or Branson.

 For example, we’ve heard stories of customers queuing at their bank with a paper invoice, handing it over at the counter and waiting five days for the information to appear on their bank account.
 This is just one inefficiency we saw in the relationship with a business owner and their financial needs and the bank.

-“Our vision has always been to digitalise the day-to-day interaction between SMEs and their banks.”
+That’s why our vision has always been to digitalise the day-to-day interaction between SMEs and their banks.

 We always wanted to make it faster, easier and cheaper from a certain perspective.